OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

   Fixing it will reduce the resource vulnerability rate massively.

 - **Reducing total vul 3,416 by 60%**
-Fixing the Critical aCriticalvandwill achieve:
+Fixing the Critical and High vulnerabilities will achieve:
 1. 70% reduction
 2. below the target   1366 (3416 * 60%).
 - **Automation** prevents recurrence.